dimitri/prefix/README.txt

 = Prefix Opclass

-This module is written by Dimitri Fontaine with a great amount of help from AndrewSN, who was the one advising for a 'GiST opclass' to solve the prefix matching problem.
+This module is written by Dimitri Fontaine with a great amount of help from RhodiumToad (formely known as AndrewSN), who was the one advising for a 'GiST opclass' to solve the prefix matching problem.

 == Presentation